climatepolicyradar/global-stocktake/docs/Taxonomy explainers/Greenhouse Gases.md

 ## Summary

 References to greenhouse gases were identified based on sources published by the World Meteorological Organization and the Center for Climate and Energy Solutions.
-For more information about our approach, please see our methodology.
+For more information about our approach, please see our [methodology](../METHODOLOGY.md)..

 ## Methodology